‘Bold And The Beautiful’ Spoilers Video: Brooke Rages, ‘Did You Spend The Night With Shauna Fulton?’

 The Bold and the Beautiful spoilers video for the week of September 30 proves that Shauna Fulton (Denise Richards) is a woman on a mission.
-There can be little doubt that she has set her sights on Ridge Forrester (Thorsten Kaye) even though he is a married man.
+There is little doubt that she has set her sights on Ridge Forrester (Thorsten Kaye) despite the fact that he is a married man.

 Ridge & Shauna Grow Closer On The Bold and the Beautiful

-The promo shows that Ridge and Shauna will continue to grow closer.
+The fresh promo shows that Ridge and Shauna will continue to grow closer.
 Despite promising his wife that he wouldn’t spend any time with Shauna, Ridge continues to entertain the Vegas gal.
 He will let Shauna know, “I am grateful for what you did that night.”

 However, Shauna isn’t willing to let Ridge’s past stay behind him.
 The Bold and the Beautiful spoilers, per The Inquisitr, indicate that she will reassure the dressmaker that he can always count on her even when Brooke Logan Forrester (Katherine Kelly Lang) is not willing to stand by her man.